carrasquel/tulipan-documentation/docs/bindings.md

    <span> - Favorite Cocktail: {{ cocktail.toUpperCase() }}</span>
 </div>

-You can also create custom filters and pipe them in order to perform most advanced data processing.s
+You can also create custom filters and pipe them in order to perform most advanced data processing.